act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require anything concerning the location of the [instruments][instrument] in relation to the [block of repeated content][] they control, hence this rule doesn't.
 It is likely a good idea to either keep each [instrument][] close to the start of the [block of repeated content][] it controls; or to group them all in one place near the start of the document.

-- [SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]
+- [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]

 In the test cases, the `aside` and `nav` elements are each a [block of repeated content][] due to the link inside the `nav` element to a page with similar [blocks of content][block of content]; and the `main` element is the [main block of content][].